What to Wear In Sedona: A Complete Packing Guide

 Hiking Boots or Closed-toe shoes

-Opt for suitable footwear when exploring the desert – sandals just won’t cut it.
+Pack suitable footwear when exploring the desert – sandals just won’t cut it.
 Trust me, you will want shoes with good traction.
 Also, the desert’s got its share of pokey cacti and slithery friends.
-So, save the sandals for town and wear appropriate shoes that’ll keep you safe and on solid ground out there!

 I can’t recommend the Solomon X Utra 4 enough!
 It’s been my personal favorite for a while now!
 It’s got the kind of traction you’ll need for the trails in Sedona!